-After sending your transcripts, contact the admissions office to see if your test results allow you to bypass placement exams or remedial courses.
+- Colleges & Universities After sending your transcripts, contact the admissions office to see if your test results allow you to bypass placement exams or remedial courses.
 If you scored between 175-200, you may be eligible for college credit, as well.
 Even if you have not earned your GED or high school diploma, you can still apply to college.
 Some colleges and universities allow non-GED holders to work toward a degree or gain specific knowledge in an area without earning the degree.

-Vocational schools offer career-specific educations for students who wish to enter the workforce quickly.
+- Vocational School Vocational schools offer career-specific educations for students who wish to enter the workforce quickly.
 Sometimes referred to as trade schools or career schools, vocational programs can prepare you for careers with focused coursework and hands-on training, often without unrelated academic course requirements.
 These programs are valuable for those planning on working in a new industry and would benefit from quick, directed learning, and working adults re-entering the workforce or transitioning to a new field.
 These programs are often 10 weeks or less but can be up to 2 years in length, depending on your chosen field.
 In most cases, you must have passed the GED exam and be 16 or 17 years of age.

-Earning your GED can prepare you for many careers that do not require additional coursework in vocational or career schools.
+- Careers Earning your GED can prepare you for many careers that do not require additional coursework in vocational or career schools.
 These positions involve heavy on-the-job training, and the GED helps open the door.
 Full-time jobs, such as human resources assistants, occupational or physical therapist aides, retail sales associates, and travel agents may be available to those with a GED and little to no prior experience in the field.

 CHEA is one of the most up-to-date resources on accreditation in the United States.
 One of the handiest online tools provided here is CHEA’s online database.
 Anyone can search its database to locate accredited colleges, universities, and other educational programs.